jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ### Age

-Here we see that, on average, as a player ages, their salary is predicted to increase.
+Here we see that as a player ages, on average, their salary is predicted to increase.
 I can only speculate that this has to do with the fact that they've likely been playing longer and have much more professional experience, hence the player is more valuable and worth more.

 ![PDP for age](https://raw.githubusercontent.com/jacobpad/jacobpad.github.io/master/img/PDP_age.png)

 ### Age & Free Throw Attempts

-Strictly based on a players age and their free throw attempts, regardless if they score or not, **a 36 year old athlete who goes to the line 482 times, is predicted to make (the top right corner) $17,949,892.** But there are other stats required to get the attempts at the line, so although this is fun to know, it's not realistic that any team is going to have a player who doesn't play any minutes yet gets to attempt 482 free throws... or any at all.
+Strictly based on a players age and their free throw attempts, regardless if they score or not, **a 36-year-old athlete who goes to the line 482 times, is predicted to make (the top right corner) $17,949,892.** But there are other stats required to get the attempts at the line, so although this is fun to know, it's not realistic that any team is going to have a player who doesn't play any minutes yet gets to attempt 482 free throws... or any at all.
 Point is, one must have other stats, which affect the salary also.
 I chose these two, because they have the biggest impact on a salary, as seen above.

 [![PDP Age & Free Throw Attempts](https://raw.githubusercontent.com/jacobpad/jacobpad.github.io/master/img/PDP_age_fta.png)](https://raw.githubusercontent.com/jacobpad/jacobpad.github.io/master/img/PDP_age_fta.png)